DLR-RM/BlenderProc/examples/coco_annotations/README.md

   }
 ```

 This modules depends on output from `renderer.SegMapRenderer` and stores annotations in `coco_annotations.json`.
-Optionally, you can set `"cp_supercategory": "<some_supercategory>"` in the `writer.CocoAnnotationsWriter` config to filter objects by a previously assigned custom property `"cp_supercategory"`.
+Optionally, you can set `"supercategory": "<some_supercategory>"` in the `writer.CocoAnnotationsWriter` config to filter objects by a previously assigned custom property `"supercategory"`.